Satendra-singh-oos/My-Tube/README.md

   4. **Add Image Attachment Option in the tweet section**: Allow users to attach images to their tweets, enhancing the visual appeal and expressiveness of their posts.

+  5. **Nested Comment Section**: Implement a nested comment section to facilitate deeper discussions and interactions between users within the comment section.
+This feature will allow users to reply to specific comments, promoting engagement and community building.

 ## Special Thanks

 - A special thank you to [HiteshSir](https://www.youtube.com/@@HiteshChoudharydotcom) for providing the initial idea and valuable insights that inspired this project.